 If you use Text Phone or Text Relay service, the supporting text communication website may be of further assistance.

-Please note, we may record and/or monitor calls for training and audit purposes.
+Please note, we will record and/or monitor calls for training and audit purposes.

-LV.com will work with a number of screen readers available.
-If you are sight impaired in any way and use a screen reader, we would like to know your thoughts and feelings about our website.
+LV.com will work with most screen readers and mobile accessibility tools.
+If you are sight-impaired in any way and use a screen reader, we would like to know your thoughts and feelings about our website.